 About Dr Timothy Birabi

-Dr Timothy Birabi is a Visiting Lecturer in Econometrics in the Faculty of Economics at NCH London.
+Dr Timothy Birabi is a Lecturer in Econometrics in the Faculty of Economics at NCH London.
 He is also Co-Investigator on a recently awarded ESRC research grant at the Sheffield Methods Institute, University of Sheffield.
 Dr Birabi has over 5 years of University teaching experience mostly involving quantitative analysis in the social sciences and applied econometrics.
 He completed his BA in Economics with first-class honours from KNUST, Kumasi, Ghana; after which he obtained an MSc in Economic Development with distinction and recently a PhD in Economics, both from the University of Glasgow.

 Between 2012 and 2014, Dr Birabi was an Economic Research Specialist with Mindset Resource Consulting in Glasgow, where he carried out client-solicited research projects in the area applied econometrics, development economics, and micro/macroeconomics.
 He has also provided additional research advice on specialist subject matters relating to social statistical research methodologies for the Scottish Chamber of Commerce, Glasgow.